Elliot Jay Stocks logo by Emma Luczyn

 In recent years, I’ve led the creative direction for several products and services, including the print magazines 8 Faces and Lagom, and have led design teams big and small.
 Thanks mainly to 8 Faces and my former role as Creative Director of Adobe Typekit (now called Adobe Fonts), my recent work has seen me collaborating with brands with a very specific focus on type and typography, and I became a judge for the D&AD Awards in the Newspaper & Magazine Design category.

-These days I’m running things at Google Fonts Knowledge.
+From 2020 to 2023, I ran things at Google Fonts Knowledge.
 Completely immersed in all things typographic, it’s been nothing short of a dream project.
-If you’re interested, I recently wrote a post about my work with GFK.
+If you’re interested, I wrote a post about my work with GFK.

 Lots of nice people have been kind enough to interview me and showcase my work over the years, including Creative Review, Communication Arts, Computer Arts, The Independent, .Net, Design Week, and numerous blogs, podcasts, and online magazines.
 Notable former clients include Microsoft, Virgin Group, MailChimp, EMI, Founders Fund, Campaign Monitor, Brooklyn Beta, Smashing Magazine, and Automattic.